chidiwilliams/nunjucks-templating-starter/README.md

 {% endblock %}
 ```

-The rendered HTML files would be sent to the `public` directory.
+The rendered HTML files would be sent to the `dist` directory.

 home.html
 ```html